Tennessee uses balanced offense to beat Longwood 88-56

 AP Sports Writer

-INDIANAPOLIS (AP) — Tennessee used its stout defense to win the Southeastern Conference Tournament.
+INDIANAPOLIS (AP) — Santiago Vescovi scored 18 points and Tennessee pounded Longwood 88-56 in the first round of the NCAA Tournament on Thursday, showing exactly why it felt it deserved better than a No. 3 seed.

-If the Volunteers shoot as well as they did Thursday in Indianapolis, they could be headed toward an even bigger celebration.
+The Volunteers (27-7) shot 60% from the field and had four players score in double figures.
+The runaway victory came just four days after the school won the Southeastern Conference Tournament for its first conference tourney crown in 43 years.

-Santiago Vescovi scored 18 points on six 3-pointers, and Tennessee pounded Longwood 88-56 in the first round of the NCAA Tournament, showing exactly why it felt it deserved better than a No. 3 seed.
+Even after the SEC run, Tennessee was placed on the No. 3 line in the South Region.
+Vescovi and company are well on their way to proving they should have received a higher spot.

 Next up for the Vols is 11th-seeded Michigan on Saturday.
 The Wolverines beat sixth-seeded Colorado State 75-63 in Thursday’s first game in Indianapolis.

-“They’re very talented and they move so well without the ball,” said Lancers guard DeShaun Wade, who had 10 points.
-“For a defense like us, where we try to switch everything, that was very difficult.
-But then you’ve also got to really fight for rebounds and on top of that they play pretty good defense.
-So it’s a pretty good team, all around.”
+No. 14 seed Longwood, the Big South champs from the tiny town of Farmville, Virginia, was led by Justin Hill with 13 points in the school’s first NCAA tourney appearance.
+DeShaun Wade had 10 as the Lancers’ eight-game winning streak ended.
+Longwood had won 18 of their previous 19.

-The Big South champs, from the tiny town of Farmville, Virginia, were led by Justin Hill with 13 points.
-But the nation’s fifth-longest winning streak ended at eight.
+Following a sluggish start for Tennessee, the Lancers were overwhelmed by a bigger, stronger opponent, playing in front of a crowd largely dressed in bright orange.

-With 11:15 left in the first half, Tennessee only led 17-15.
-That’s when coach Rick Barnes tweaked the SEC’s top scoring defense, asking the Vols to switch more often.
+Longwood, trailing 17-15 with 11:15 left in the first half, fell off the pace quickly when the Volunteers went on a 10-2 run to break open a game that was never the same.

 BIG PICTURE